 There’s nothing quite like setting out on a long hike.
 With just your gear, a map, and the trail ahead of you, it’s the ultimate way to escape from it all.
 But just like any adventure activity you plan to do when traveling, hiking comes with its share of risk.

-Fortunately, battleface travel insurance includes coverage for hiking, so you can set out, safe in the knowledge that you’re adequately covered and focus solely on the trail ahead of you.
+Fortunately, many travel insurance plans includes coverage for hiking, so you can set out, safe in the knowledge that you’re adequately covered and focus solely on the trail ahead of you.

 What does hiking travel insurance cover?

-With a travel insurance policy from battleface, you can enjoy your hiking adventure knowing that your policy automatically includes adventure sports coverage, or offers it as an optional upgrade.
+When shopping for travel insurance, look for a plan that you can enjoy your hiking adventure knowing that your policy automatically includes adventure sports coverage, or offers it as an optional upgrade.

 A comprehensive travel insurance policy provides coverage in a wide range of situations including trip cancellation, baggage loss and delay, and trip interruption, as well as medical insurance to cover any expenses you might incur if you suffer a medical emergency while on your hiking trip.

 Because hiking up peaks and across mountains comes with the risk of accidents and injury, it’s essential to make sure your policy provides adequate medical coverage, including medical evacuation in case of serious injury.
 And remember that if you’re traveling outside of your home country or even in a US state outside the one where you live, your private health insurance may not provide medical expenses coverage.

 Top hiking destinations